revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 ---

-17:Write the missing  code in the main method for implementing the Factory Design Pattern?
+17.Write the missing  code in the main method for implementing the Factory Design Pattern.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)